yoasyo25/career-development-curriculum/module_one/developer_identity.md

 ### LinkedIn
 If you don't already have a LinkedIn profile, now is time to set one up [here](https://www.linkedin.com/).

+How to be passive on linkedin (1 session) followed up with Finding Opportunities (mod 3 session)

+Learning how to be passive - how do people find you?
+How do they know you exist?
+Has to do with how they tell their stories and keywords they're using;

+When looking at LI profile:
+-headline should not be tied to your working title; it's what you want to be known for; what do you want your brand to be?
+What words do you want to be associated with?
+Use the things that you do to brand yourself
+	Example: Sonia, wants to be a speaker, title might be Software Developer, Speaker, Diversity Advocate Put in what you want to be found by
+-Recruiters see: your picture, your title, your location, and the first few sentences of your summary (why it's so important)
+	Location: where do you want to go?
+That's what should be in the profile; Ex: San Francisco
+-Summary: Story that they're telling; who are you, why are you here, what's next -- these are prompts, like the Hook activity; first 100 words better be really solid
+	This story is one of the few places where they can introduce themselves as a whole person; should be short paragraphs, 2-3 sentences per paragraph; should be in first person; provide a call to action -- what do you want people to do when they see your profile?
+Do you want them to look at your code, website, email you?
+Put your email address right there in the summary; Once you get a job, you can take it out, but don't create any blockers
+-Experience: Description should not be bullet points; it doesn't read as well on LI and interferes with keyword searches; it's also built out to be more of a story form, complete sentences and paragraph; not long but value driven rather than task-driven; what was the value that you brought to this company?
+It doesn't matter as much the tasks, but it's about what employers want to see
+	It's better to not have things in a list-form; think about how you read across a computer screen; you want it to be easy to scan; recruiters only have so much time to look at the profiles, make it easy for them
+	-Linked to the name of the company; under experience, they should have Turing under experience but clearly state that they're students at Turing (don't want to mislead anyone -- could lead to being dismissed from an interview process); Edit Title to Software Developer Student or Back End Engineering Student/Front End Engineering Student at Turing; then discuss their experience while here -- what technologies/etc did they learn?
+	-Then also include it in education -- ties you into Turing alumni page which also allows future students to seek out jobs just like they are; it shows where all alumni work; this is why you should have this under education
+-Unique URL: Edit URL with name; just first and last name, no numbers -- don't want to create any age discrimation; if your name is taken, use middle name, etc. but should be consistent across all social platforms; also easy to put on business card, etc.

+Nice to haves:
+-Projects; any visuals are helpful; not necessary bc recruiters aren't going to see that on first look; will see it on second sweep
+-Skills: move these all the way to the bottom; if can reorder, skills should be on the bottom; they should have them in all technologies they use even if not endorsed, but they should be in the lower part
+-Don't spend a ton of time on extras
+-Merging -- only if someone has never really used social media; if they have more than 1, then use the merge -Make your LI in multiple languages -- for different communities; Talk to Amara about this

+	Note: show LI alumni group in Finding Opportunities

 ### LinkedIn Learning Competencies
 - Specify personal brand
 - Identify transferable and new technical skills